Dixville, New Hampshire

 Dixville is a township in Coös County, New Hampshire, United States.
 The population was 4 as of the 2020 census, down from 12 at the 2010 census.
 In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county which are not part of any town and have limited self-government (if any, as many are uninhabited).

 Dixville is the location of Dixville Notch State Park and The Balsams Grand Resort Hotel.
-It is part of the Berlin, NH–VT micropolitan statistical area.
-The village of Dixville Notch, consisting of development around the hotel, lies within Dixville.
+It is part of the Berlin, NH-VT micropolitan statistical area.
+The village of Dixville Notch, consisting of development around the hotel, lies within the township.
+Dixville Notch has come to be known as the first place to declare its results in the New Hampshire presidential primary.

-Dixville will fall within the path of totality during the solar eclipse of April 8, 2024.

 History

 Dixville was granted by the legislature to Timothy Dix Jr. in 1805 and contained about 29340 acre; the price was $4,500.
 It was organized for voting purposes in 1960, and the village of Dixville Notch is commonly known as the first place to cast votes in U.S. elections.
 The original grant included an eastern portion (north of Wentworth Location) now known separately as Dix's Grant.